 Oral health is integral to overall general health, wellbeing and quality of life.
 A healthy mouth enables people to eat, speak and socialise without pain, discomfort or embarrassment.
 Dental conditions and oral diseases place a considerable burden on individuals, families and the community.
-Poor oral health is costly to society, hospitals and the healthcare system.
+Consequently, it is costly to society, hospitals and the healthcare system.